iamgique/esp32-aws-serverless/README.md

 * Arduino ArduinoJSON library version: 6.19.4
 * Arduino PubSubClient library version: 2.8.0
 * Arduino DHT Sensor library version: 1.4.4
+***
 ## Handbook
 To create this project, you can implement follwing these step below:
 ### STEP 0: Sign-Up or Sign-In to AWS console management.
+You can sign-up for a new account to use the free tier or sign in with your own account to AWS Console.
+***
 ### STEP 1: Create DynamoDB
 Create DynamoDB to store the data with `key` and `value` (payload).
 * Go to DynamoDB